abishekatp/quantum_computing_notes/2024/101_SS_Quantum_Information.md

 ### Can we apply a unitary operation on a quantum system with more than two classical states?

-The unitary operations is not restricted to use only with a qbit.
-The qbit is a simple form of quantum system with just two possible classical states.
+The unitary operations is not restricted to use only with a qubit.
+The qubit is a simple form of quantum system with just two possible classical states.
 We can apply unitary operations for a system with more than just two classical states.
 For example the follwing the matrix is called permutation matrix.
 This is called a permuation operationb because it will just rearrange the entries of the state vector.

 $$ A =
 \begin{pmatrix}